auduman/stat545-hw-uduman-aisha/hw03/hw03_ggplot_dplyr.md

 ![](hw03_ggplot_dplyr_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-8-1.png)

 This is essentially the same as the initial boxplot I made in Task 1.
-We can see that Asia has the largest spread, however I think there is a better way to visualize the information made in the initial dataframe for this task: Instead of including the mean, minimum, maximum and standard deviation, I think it would be more useful to show the mean, median and standard deviation:
+We can see that Asia has the largest spread, however I think there is a better way to visualize the information made in the initial dataframe for this task: Instead of including the mean, minimum, maximum and standard deviation, I think it would be more useful to show the mean and standard deviation:

 ``` r
 gapminder %>%